Fly-fishing is not difficult. Unfortunately, this myth seems to be the main

 Now that we cleared that up, let's jump right in and get our feet wet.

-When spin-fishing, you cast a lure attached to a very thin line
+When spin-fishing, you cast a lure attached to a very thin line with a spinning rod.

 The lure has weight and this loads the rod to propel it towards your target.